DEGJS/lazy/README.md

 ### options.unbindAfterIntersect
 Type: `Boolean`
-Determines if the observed element should be unobserved after its crossing its observation threshold for the first time.
+Determines if the observed element should be unobserved after crossing its observation threshold for the first time.
 Default: `false`

 #### options.onIntersectionCallback